Francesco Pacelli: Lateran Treaty

 Francesco Pacelli was dean of the lawyers of the Rota and legal advisor to Pope Pius XI.
-In this role, he was instrumental in negotiating this Lateran Treaty in 1929, which reaffirmed the independence of the Papacy with the formation of Vatican City as a sovereign entity.
-Francesco Pacelli described in his Diario della Conciliazione details and difficulties of these negotiations from a Vatican perspective.
-Pope Pius XI and Pietro Gasparri had entrusted to him the daily negotiations for the Lateran Treaty.
-Pacelli had over two hundred protracted audiences with Pius XI over twenty different draft versions of the final treaty.
+In this role, he was instrumental in negotiating what later became known as the Lateran Treaty in 1929.
+Its terms reaffirmed the independence of the Papacy (the Holy See) along with the formation of the new Vatican City State as a sovereign entity.
+Francesco Pacelli described in his Diario della Conciliazione the details and difficulties of these negotiations from the perspective of the Holy See.
+Pope Pius XI and Pietro Gasparri had entrusted to Pacelli the daily negotiations for the Lateran Treaty.
+To this end, Pacelli had over two hundred protracted audiences with Pius XI regarding twenty successive draft versions of what eventually became the definitive treaty.

-After long negotiations it consisted of three parts, which were ratified on 7 June 1929, ending the "Roman Question".
-They consisted of three documents: A political treaty recognizing the full sovereignty of the Holy See in the State of Vatican City, which was thereby established; a concordat regulating the position of the Catholic Church and the Catholic religion in the Italian state, and a financial convention agreed on as a definitive settlement of the claims of the Holy See following the losses of its territories and property.
+After long negotiations, the cluster of agreements consisted of three parts, which were ratified on 7 June 1929, ending the "Roman Question".
+There were three documents: A political treaty recognizing the full sovereignty of the Holy See in the State of Vatican City, which was thereby established; a concordat regulating the position of the Catholic Church and the Catholic religion in the Italian state, and a financial convention agreed on as a definitive settlement of the claims of the Holy See following the losses of its territories and property.
 Pius XI declared that with the treaties negotiated by Pacelli, "God had been given back to Italy and Italy to God".
-In gratitude for his efforts, the Pope bestowed on Francesco Pacelli the hereditary title of Marquis and Roman Noble with Papal Brief of 9 June 1929 and granted him the addition of the coat of arms of the Holy See with Papal Brief of 6 June 1931.
-The King of Italy authorized him to use his arms in Italy with Royal Letters Patent of 26 February 1931, and to use the title of Noble on 7 June 1934 by Royal Decree of 4 October 1934 and Royal Letters Patent dated 22 November 1935 for his children, and posthumously gave him the title of Prince.
+In gratitude for his efforts, the Pope bestowed on Francesco Pacelli the hereditary title of Marquess and Roman Noble by a Papal Brief of 9 June 1929 and granted him the addition of the coat of arms of the Holy See by a Papal Brief of 6 June 1931.
+By Royal Letters Patent of 26 February 1931, the King of Italy authorized Pacelli to use his arms in Italy and to use the title of Noble on 7 June 1934 by Royal Decree of 4 October 1934 and Royal Letters Patent dated 22 November 1935 for his children, and posthumously bestowed on him the title of Prince.